spatrone/ALPETITE/README.md

 # ALPETITE

-`ALPETITE` is a simulation and analysis wrapper around [`PETITE`](https://github.com/kjkellyphys/PETITE) for axion-like particle (ALP) studies in electron-beam experiments.
+`ALPETITE` is a simulation and analysis wrapper around [`PETITE`](https://github.com/kjkellyphys/PETITE) for axion-like particle (ALP) studies in electron and proton-beam experiments.

 This README mirrors the workflow shown in `Tutorial.ipynb`: initialize a shower, run production simulations, finalize and reweight events, compute sensitivities, and visualize flux/sensitivity outputs.